Kansas City woman nearly dies from COVID-19, goes without healthcare during pandemic

 One analysis from the Center on Budget and Policy Priorities shows that 44,000 Kansans are caught in the Medicaid coverage gap with no way to get affordable health coverage.
 It’s an issue that comes up almost every year in the Kansas Legislature, sometimes attached to other proposals, but has fallen short of the support needed to pass.

 Some lawmakers that argue against expansion have said that it could lead to steep financial costs for the state over the years.
-However, Sara’s mother Louise said, expanding coverage would allow her daughter to afford the care she needs, along with other people in the state who are struggling to get by.
+However, Sara’s mother Louise said that expanding coverage would allow her daughter to afford the care she needs and help other people in the state who are struggling to get by.

 “I refuse to have her go down that track that she’s nothing and be what these people quote-unquote categorize her in.”